tranpham9/expense-tracker/backend/api/README.md

 ### Ensure You Have Your .env File Configured

-In order to make connections with the database, ensure that you have a `.env`
+In order to make connections with the database, ensure that you have a `.env` file added to your local version of the source code.
+I emailed everyone the secrets, so check your UCF email for that.